vicres/academic-kickstart/content/authors/admin/_index.md

 2) the physiological mechanisms that underlie changes in the structure of plant communities;
 3) the factors that drive wildfire activity.

+I am currently serving on the Editorial Boards of [New Phytologist](https://nph.onlinelibrary.wiley.com/journal/14698137),

+A few years ago I contributed to the [IPCC 5 AR](https://www.ipcc.ch/report/ar5/syr/)